aws-samples/sample-eksreview/README.md

 # Configure AWS credentials if you haven't already
 aws configure

-# Point kubectl at the cluster you want to review
+# Set the region where your cluster lives (the checks require a region)
-aws eks update-kubeconfig --name my-cluster --region us-east-1
+export AWS_REGION=us-west-2

 # Launch the agent (auto-activates the virtual environment)
 ./eksreview